srl295/srl295-slides/presentation.md

 --

 - 2015: v0.12+ downloads: `Intl` available by default
+???
+early in 2015 when v0.12 shipped…
 --

 - 2016: v6.x+: source tree builds `Intl` by default.

+???
+And now, ICU is included in the source tree- more on that later.
 ---

 # API